 SECTION 4.
 CEQA.
 An Initial Study was prepared to determine if the proposed project would have a significant adverse effect on the environment.
 The Initial Study found that the project results in no significant impacts with mitigation measures incorporated.
 Consequently, a Mitigated Negative Declaration was prepared and circulated for public review on December 28, 2022.
 Based on public testimony, the document was revised and re-circulated for public review on February 2, 2023.
-The City Council resolved to certify the Mitigated Negative declaration prepared for the Barrel Creek Project at the March 14, 2023 meeting.
+The City Council resolved to certify the Mitigated Negative declaration prepared for the Barrel Creek Project at the March 28, 2023 meeting.

 SECTION 5.
 Approval.
-The City Council resolved to approve the Zoning Map Amendment for the Barrel Creek Project consistent with the following:
+The City Council of the City of Atascadero, California, in a regular session assembled on March 28, 2023, resolved to approve the Zoning Map Amendment for the Barrel Creek Project consistent with the following: